 Results will be:

 In this blog, you have seen in detail the working of the SQL HAVING clause along with many examples to make the terms clearer.
-The salient features of the HAVING clause have been discussed, and it is clear that HAVING clause if used with the GROUP BY clause unless it can be treated like the WHERE clause.
-In case you feel an urge to know more, you may refer to visit us at www.janbasktraining.com and check out our training course on the SQL Server which will equip you with the basics and the best practices in the same to win you the best jobs in the same.
+We have also discussed SQL Having vs Where and SQL Having group by clauses in brief.
+The salient features of the HAVING clause have been discussed, and it is clear that the HAVING clause is used with the GROUP BY clause unless it can be treated like the WHERE clause.
+In case you feel an urge to know more, you may prefer to visit us at www.janbasktraining.com and check out our training course on the SQL Server which will equip you with the basics and the best practices in the same to win you the best jobs in the same.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.